 Key points to remember about renal ultrasound

-- ultrasonography uses sound waves (ultrasound) rather than x-rays to create images of an object
+- ultrasound uses sound waves rather than x-rays to create images of an object

-Ultrasonography uses sound waves (ultrasound) rather than x-rays to create images of an object.
+An ultrasound uses sound waves rather than x-rays to create images of an object.
 These images are called scans.
-People usually refer to this test as an 'ultrasound' even though the official name is 'ultrasonography'.

-Ultrasound is very useful for looking at soft tissue parts of the body such as the kidneys and bladder.
-Soft tissues do not show up well on x-ray.
+Ultrasound is very useful for looking at soft parts of the body such as the kidneys and bladder.
+These soft parts do not show up well on x-ray.